 In 2016, I decided to leave the community where I lived in the Little Applegate and I ventured full-time into Ashland, quickly getting connected with the thriving dance community.
 The practice of dancing brings me great joy and a childlike feeling of wonder and discovery, teaching me about the unrepeatable magic of the present moment, and deep listening to the bodies & movements of other humans.
 These two practices of Jujitsu and dance create in my life a beautiful contrast between discipline and play, structure and freedom, becoming and being; they bring to light the interplay of east and west, masculine and feminine, a reflection of the continual striving for balance in my own life.
 I bring awareness of these aspects of life into the massage work that I do, holding space for both the simplicity and the complexity of being human.

 Since finishing school in 2013, I have been devoted to deepening my bodywork studies through a Shiatsu apprenticeship with Steve Glaser of the Ashland Center of Asian Bodywork and a Thai Massage apprenticeship with Jaye Morolla of Holistic Thai Bodywork, as well as advanced work in cupping therapy & gua sha (therapeutic scraping) through the Naga Center in Portland.
 From 2015-2017, my massage work took place at the Ashland Center of Asian Bodywork and I am a founding practitioner at the Center’s monthly community bodywork clinic, an offering which continues monthly with great success.
+I have been continuing to cultivate my deep-tissue massage skills in tandem with my deepening experience with Asian traditions.

 On a more personal note… a lover of all that nourishes the body and soul, I enjoy singing with others, playing guitar, swimming in cold water, learning languages, exploring the northwest and west coast, and dancing with my beloved Ashland community.
 I enjoy mindfully interacting with food (growing, harvesting, cooking, sharing, eating), deepening my relationship with nature and the plant world, exploring the many ways of receiving nourishment from the earth.
 I am an amateur herbalist, devoting time and energy to making medicinal tinctures and dried herbs for infusions using both locally-wildcrafted and garden-grown plants.
 I am currently blessed to live in a cozy and joy-filled home in ashland with 4 inspiring female friends (two adults, one child, and one canine).